Raphire/Win11Debloat/README.md

 - Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
 (Windows 10 only)

 <br/>

-> [!TIP]
-> In 'custom mode' you can select exactly which apps to remove and which you want to keep!

 ### Apps that ARE removed by default